Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 > #### *Generation 10 Using Stochastic universal sampling*

-After about 10 generations we can see that most agents seem to have figured out that they need to eat the food,<br>
+After about 10 generations we can see that most agents seem to have figured out that they need to eat and<br>
-there was also a large improvement in their ability to survive as long as possible, <br>
+there was also a large improvement in their ability to survive as long as possible.<br>
-but we can also see that some agents havent quite figured it out yet. <br>
+However we can also see that some agents havent quite figured it out yet. <br>
 For a simple task like this, tournament selection could be a better choice.<br>

 <p align="center">